A Practical Weekly Cleaning Schedule (Plus a Printable)

 Remember, it’s hard to tighten the screw.
 When you’re first getting started with a weekly cleaning schedule, be strict with yourself.

 Don’t start switching up days, making deals with yourself, or putting things off.
 Set a specific time for your weekly cleaning.
-If you do it in the morning, it’s not hanging over your head and it’s more likely to actually get done.
+If you do it in the morning, it’s not hanging over your head, and it’s more likely actually to get done.

 Say it until you believe it!